nashpitre/nashpitre.github.io/blog/_posts/embrace your weird.md

+---
+layout: post
 Date: 10/21/19
-Permalink: weird
+permalink: weird

-# Embrace Your Weird
+title: Embrace Your Weird
+---

 There's things about me that are unusual and would probably qualify me as someone who's unique: my artistic side, the daily blogging, the 25 rap albums recorded, the not drinking alcohol or going out to bars, the fact that I have less than 50 items that I own, the fact that I'm still single and don't have any kids yet, the fact that I've been going to church for 5 years and still struggle with faith and believing — the list goes on and on.